 ON THIS PAGE: You will find information about how many children and teenagers are diagnosed with cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 In general, cancer in children and teenagers is uncommon, accounting for less than 1% of all cancer cases in the United States.
 This year, an estimated 10,380 children younger than 15 and about 5,000 adolescents aged 15 to 19 will be diagnosed with cancer in the United States.

 Most children and teenagers diagnosed with cancer can be treated successfully.
-From 1975 to 2010, the number of deaths from childhood cancer has decreased steadily by more than 50%.
-However, cancer remains the second leading cause of death in this age group after accidents.
-It is estimated that 1,350 deaths from cancer will occur this year in children younger than 15 and 610 deaths from cancer in teens aged 15 to 19.
+Since 1969, the number of deaths from childhood cancer has decreased steadily by 66%.
+However, cancer remains the second leading cause of death in children 0 to 14 years of age after accidents.